A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Because the state is located in a hurricane zone, hurricanes in North Carolina are expected to take place on an average of one to three years.
 Aside from hurricanes, tornadoes, flooding, and bad storms are also quite prevalent.

-You will most likely need to purchase insurance coverage if you buy a property in a coastal area within the state, due to the high climate disaster risk.
+You will most likely need to purchase additional insurance coverage if you buy a property in a coastal area within the state, due to the high climate disaster risk.

 Pro: Affordable Cost of Living in North Carolina